Should I Consider Unmarried Adoptive Couples Who Want to Adopt My Baby?

 The documentation phase.
 This includes extensive background checks, physical and mental health checks and records, financial records, and more.

-A home inspection.
+A home inspection phase.
 A home study provider will enter a couple’s home to ensure that it is safe and prepared for a young child.

-If for whatever reason you are interested specifically in placing your child with couples not married who want to adopt, you can begin looking through the adoption profiles of American Adoptions families who are currently waiting to adopt.
-To learn more about adoption or to speak with an adoption specialist about finding the perfect adoptive family for you, please call 1-800-ADOPTION at any time.
+If, for whatever reason, you are specifically interested in placing your child with couples not married who want to adopt, you can begin looking through the adoption profiles of American Adoptions families who are currently waiting to adopt.
+To get guidance and free information about adoption or to speak with an adoption specialist about finding the perfect adoptive family for you, please call 1-800-ADOPTION today.